ealva-com/ealvalog/README.md

   - elavalog             - the API and some framework functionality.
 Used by library developers.
 Required for all clients
   - ealvalog-core        - adds a little more as a base for some facade implementations.
 Required for all clients
+  - ealvalog-java        - provides JLogger for java clients (fat interface, extensible).
+Requires ealvalog and ealvalog-core libs
   - ealvalog-android     - very thin facade over the Android logger.
 Requires ealvalog and ealvalog-core libs
   - ealvalog-jdk         - facade implementation using java.util.logging.
 Requires ealvalog and ealvalog-core libs
-  - ealvalog-jdk-android - adds an Android handler to be used with ealvalog-jdk when more functionality is required over ealvalog-android
+  - ealvalog-jdk-android - adds an Android handler to be used with ealvalog-jdk.
+Used when more functionality is required over ealvalog-android

   If you wish to create another facade implementation, it's recommended you start at the ealvalog-core level.
 We also hope you'd contribute it back to this library.